pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1891: Java and Reading - 2024/12/13

+Today reading the Software Engineering at Google book I understand that Google manages external dependencies with much caution.
+Always external dependencies are a risk for any software project, because you are not in control of the code, you don't have control about if a new vulnerability appears you will need to wait until the dependency provider release a fix.
+Maybe you start a project and with the time the dependency maintainers will no longer continue maintaining the dependency and you end with a big issue in your application.
+I practiced some Java code, creating a simple project with two internal modules, the idea was divide the project in modules and manage the project with Gradle.
+The main application needs to use the module create in the project, I only did this exercise for fun.

 ### Day 1890: PySpark and Reding - 2024/12/12

 Today I continue reading the Software Engineering at google book.
 I read the Code Review and Code Analysis sections in the book, learned about thw Critique and Tricorder tools.
 I write some Python code with PySpark to find duplicate elements in a parquet file.